- Human-Computer Interaction

 - Interaktive Systeme

-Eike Langbehn is Professor for Media Informatics and his fields of work include XR and games.
+Eike Langbehn is Professor for Media Informatics at the HAW Hamburg since March 2021.
+His fields of work include XR and games.
 He studied Computer Science in Oldenburg and Hamburg and graduated with a PhD thesis about perceptual aspects of VR locomotion in 2019.
 In 2020, he co-founded Curvature Games, a Hamburg-based games studio that is specialised in narrative VR experiences.
 Since 2012, he has been working in the games industry as a programmer and game designer on titles for different platforms including web, mobile and VR.